 “Census” forms are used to report children and young adults (ages birth – 22 years) to the Florida deaf-blind project.
-Individuals with both vision and hearing loss (diagnosed or suspected) will be added to the Florida Deaf-Blind Registry (see “Why A National Child Count of Children and Youth who are Deaf-Blind here).
+Individuals with both vision and hearing loss (diagnosed or suspected) will be added to the Florida Deaf-Blind Registry (see more info on the National Child Count of Children and Youth who are Deaf-Blind here).

 Children and young adults who have been reported to the Florida Deaf-Blind Registry are eligible for Florida deaf-blind project services.

 Any professional or family member may report an individual with combined vision and hearing losses to the Florida deaf-blind project (please see Blank Census Record and Census Instructions below).

 - Deaf-Blind Census Memo

 - Learning About Sensory Loss: Conditions that put a Child at-Risk for Hearing and/or Vision Loss